rdkcentral/rdkb-halif-ethsw/docs/pages/EthSWHAlSpec.md

 ## Memory and performance requirements

-Make sure EthSW HAL is not contributing more to memory and CPU utilization while performing normal operations and Commensurate with the operation required.
+The component should be designed for efficiency, minimizing its impact on system resources during normal operation.
+Resource utilization (e.g., CPU, memory) should be proportional to the specific task being performed and align with any performance expectations documented in the API specifications.

 ## Quality Control

-EthSW HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` etc. without any issue to ensure quality.
+To ensure the highest quality and reliability, it is strongly recommended that third-party quality assurance tools like Coverity, Black Duck, and Valgrind be employed to thoroughly analyze the implementation.
+The goal is to detect and resolve potential issues such as memory leaks, memory corruption, or other defects before deployment.

-There should not be any memory leaks/corruption introduced by HAL and underneath 3rd party software implementation.
+Furthermore, both the HAL wrapper and any third-party software interacting with it must prioritize robust memory management practices.
+This includes meticulous allocation, deallocation, and error handling to guarantee a stable and leak-free operation.

 ## Licensing

-EthSW HAL implementation is expected to released under the Apache License 2.0.
+The implementation is expected to released under the Apache License 2.0.

 ## Build Requirements

-EthSW HAL source code should be able to be built under Linux Yocto environment and should be delivered as a shared library `libhal_ethsw.la`
+EthSW HAL source code should be able to be built under Linux Yocto environment and should be delivered as a shared library `libhal_ethsw.so`

 ## Variability Management

-Changes to the interface will be controlled by versioning, vendors will be expected to implement to a fixed version of the interface, and based on SLA agreements move to later versions as demand requires.
+The role of adjusting the interface, guided by versioning, rests solely within architecture requirements.
+Thereafter, vendors are obliged to align their implementation with a designated version of the interface.
+As per Service Level Agreement (SLA) terms, they may transition to newer versions based on demand needs.

 Each API interface will be versioned using [Semantic Versioning 2.0.0](https://semver.org/), the vendor code will comply with a specific version of the interface.